 Jupiter lightning distribution is inside out relative to Earth.
 There is a lot of activity near Jupiter’s poles but none near the equator.
 You can ask anybody who lives in the tropics — this doesn’t hold true for our planet. – Shannon Brown

-An external source of the heat on Earth is attributed to incoming solar radiation and the maximum heat is caught by the Equator, thereby through the process of the convention, the warm air rises more easily, spurring thunderstorms in more numbers than all other places on earth, that create the bolts of lightning.
+An external source of the heat on Earth is attributed to incoming solar radiation, and the maximum heat is caught by the Equator.
+Thereby, through the process of the convention, the warm air rises more easily, spurring thunderstorms in more numbers than all other places on earth, that create the bolts of lightning.

-Brown said “These findings could help to improve our understanding of the composition, circulation and energy flows on Jupiter.
-Even though we see lightning near both poles, why is it mostly recorded at Jupiter’s north pole?”, A second Juno lightning paper has been published in Nature Astronomy by Ivana Kolmašová of the Czech Academy of Sciences, Prague propping up the largest data set of lightning-generated low-frequency radio emissions around Jupiter (whistlers) to date, with more than 1,600 signals.
-These signals have been collected by Juno’s Waves instrument, is almost 10 times more than the number collected by the shuttler Voyager 1.
+Brown said, “These findings could help to improve our understanding of the composition, circulation and energy flows on Jupiter.
+Even though we see lightning near both poles, why is it mostly recorded at Jupiter’s north pole?”, A second Juno lightning paper has been published in Nature Astronomy by Ivana Kolmašová of the Czech Academy of Sciences, Prague, propping up the largest data set of lightning-generated low-frequency radio emissions around Jupiter (whistlers) to date, with more than 1,600 signals.
+These signals have been collected by Juno’s Waves instrument, which is almost 10 times more than the number collected by the shuttler Voyager 1.
 Striking a note similar to the thunderstorms on Earth, Juno detected peak lightning strikes of 4 per second, exceeding the peak values detected by Voyager 1 by 6 times.

 These discoveries could only happen with Juno.
 Our unique orbit allows our spacecraft to fly closer to Jupiter than any other spacecraft in history, so the signal strength of what the planet is radiating out is a thousand times stronger.
 Also, our microwave and plasma wave instruments are state-of-the-art, allowing us to pick out even weak lightning signals from the cacophony of radio emissions from Jupiter.
 Scott Bolton, the principal investigator of Juno from the Southwest Research Institute, San Antonio